Digital Marketing for Financial Services: 2026 Strategy Guide

 • Reviews written on social media, referral sites, or aggregates like Trustpilot

-Each of these options can help provide social proof that encourages potential clients see themselves in your success stories.
-That way, you can incorporate testimonials across your website, podcast episodes, and marketing materials to add a touch of credibility in all possible touchpoints.
+Each of these provides social proof that encourages potential clients to see themselves in your success stories.
+Incorporate testimonials across your website, podcast episodes, and marketing materials to add credibility at every touchpoint.

 High-converting landing pages for financial services

-Landing pages, sometimes called lead capture pages, are designed to route leads from a thought to a purchase decision.
-There are two different types commonly used by financial service brands: references (for freebies) and transactional (for purchases).
+Landing pages, sometimes called lead capture pages, are designed to route leads from initial interest to a purchase decision.
+Two types are commonly used by financial services firms: reference pages (for free resources) and transactional pages (for purchases).

 Here’s how to create a landing page lead generation strategy:

-• Design a landing page with all best practices in mind (i.e., ending with a strong call to action to book a call or submit a form).
-For better results, you may wish to optimize your page for mobile phones.
+1. Design a landing page following best practices, including a strong call to action to book a call or submit a form.

-• If desired, integrate with third-party tools for tracking, personalization, automations, and more.
+2. Optimize for mobile.
+If desired, integrate with third-party tools for tracking, personalization, automation, and more.

-• Next, create social media collateral, display ads, or emails that will drive online users to your landing page.
+3. Create social media collateral, display ads, or emails that drive users to your landing page.

-• Make your offer hyper-specific so it’s desirable to the target audience (like a free consultation or planning session).
+4. Make your offer specific enough to be desirable to the target audience, such as a free consultation or planning session.

-• Keep your leads organized in a dedicated CRM so you can follow up appropriately and eventually seal the deal.
+5. Keep your leads organized in a dedicated CRM so you can follow up and close.

 Email marketing for nurturing financial prospects

-You can use email marketing to continuously engage warm prospects and invite them to partner with your business.
-A great example of this is the TPC Newsletter, which serves thousands of subscribers with relevant news, updates, and free resources.
+You can use email marketing to continuously engage warm prospects and invite them to work with your business.
+A good example is the TPC Newsletter, which reaches thousands of subscribers with relevant news, updates, and free resources.

-With this in mind, here’s how to create an email lead generation strategy:
+Here’s how to build an email lead generation strategy:

-• Create a series of educational and trust-building emails like market updates, savings tips, or case studies.
+2. Create a series of educational and trust-building emails, such as market updates, savings tips, or case studies.

-• Build or segment an email list based on where people are in their decision-making journey (like a new prospect versus a warm lead).
+3. Build or segment an email list based on where people are in their decision-making journey, such as a new prospect versus a warm lead.

-• Set up automated workflows to send emails based on user behavior, like downloading a guide or attending a webinar.
+5. Set up automated workflows to send emails based on user behaviour, like downloading a guide or attending a webinar.

-• Regularly test and refine subject lines, send times, and offers to maximize your open and click-through rates.
+6. Test and refine subject lines, send times, and offers regularly to improve open and click-through rates.

-• Track recipient responses, engagement, and conversion metrics through your CRM or email marketing platform.
+7. Track engagement and conversion metrics through your CRM or email marketing platform.

 Webinar strategies for financial advisors

-Webinars are resources-in-a-box where attendees can learn from a group of live people.
-In the financial sector, topics are usually niche and complex.
-The more they speak to your target audience, the more it shows prospects you’re serious about solving their problems.
+Webinars are live group sessions where attendees learn from presenters in real time.
+In the financial sector, topics are usually specific and technical.
+The more directly they address your target audience’s concerns, the more they signal that you understand their problems.

 They’re also easy to record and repurpose as lead magnets.
 You can check out TPC’s webinars for a good idea of what this looks like.